sudoer-zero/copipy/README.md

 # copipy
-Adding copyright to your all project files made easy.
+Adding copyright to your all project files is now easy.